INFINITT Healthcare

 INFINITT Healthcare Co.
 Ltd. is a South Korea-based healthcare IT development company.
 INFINITT Healthcare specializes in medical imaging and information technology, such as PACS, VNA, and cloud-based software and services.

 History

 INFINITT Healthcare started from Mediface, which was the PACS R&D center at Medison and separately founded in 1997.
-In 2002, it merged to 3DMed and changed its name to INFINITT Technology.
+In 2002, it merged with 3DMed and changed its name to INFINITT Technology.
 It acquired Marotech and Neobit in 2005 and Mevisys in 2007 and chose its current name "INFINITT Healthcare" in September 2009.
 It was listed on KOSDAQ (the Korean stock market) in May 2010.

 Worldwide Facilities

 INFINITT Healthcare has 10 major global offices (including the headquarters in South Korea, Seoul).
 Products and Solutions are provided through these global business units and several other international sales distributors.